MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 Get started by instantiating the variables needed for the script.
 The following three variables need actual values for your environment:
 * subscriptionID
-* setupFileLocation
+* setupFileLocation: This is the location and file name of your CSV config file.
-* logFileLocation
+* logFileLocation: This is the location and file name the script will use to create a log file.
+You do not need to create or upload this file.

 Variables with a `msdocs-` prefix can be replaced with the prefix of your choice.
-All empty (`""`) variable values use input from the CSV setup file and will be overwritten.
+All empty (`""`) variables use values from the CSV setup file.
+These empty variables are placeholders needed by the script.

 # [Bash](#tab/bash)